 Tom gave me the task of passing on his metaphysical teachings.
 He asked me to share his writings with, and I quote, “Anyone who may wish to see them; anyone who asks.”

 When I expressed concern over any accidental misrepresentation of his work he dismissed this, saying, "You carry the essence of the Teaching within you."
 Then he added that most people would misunderstand his work anyway, due to their own beliefs or disbeliefs and similar limitations.
 Besides, he said, these Teachings weren't his, as such; he had not invented one part of them.
 Any word of his, whether written or spoken, was part of an ancient oral tradition handed down in secret.
 His written words contained only a fraction of the whole Teaching.

 I was nineteen years-old (in 1983) when I first met “T”, though I had corresponded and occasionally met with one of his pupils for two years prior to that.

-Within weeks I left my parental home in a quiet Lancashire village, and moved first to St Helens and then to Liverpool so as to more easily attend “T”’s group meetings.
+Within weeks I left my parental home in a quiet Lancashire village, and moved first to St Helens and then to Liverpool so as to more easily attend “T”’s group meetings in the south of Liverpool.
 I remained a pupil of “T”’s for the next seven years.
-Some of my experiences have been fictionalised in my writing.

 Three years later, I drifted back--but almost immediately knew that I didn’t need the group meetings anymore.
 I had changed; grown through experience.
 Six months later, with “T”’s blessing, I left again.